- 1 medium acorn squash, halved

 - 1/4 teaspoon ground ginger

 - 1/4 teaspoon salt

-- Preheat oven to 350°.
-Scoop out and discard seeds from squash.
-Place cut side down in a 13x9-in. baking dish; add water.
-Bake, uncovered, at 45 minutes.
+- Scoop out and discard seeds from squash.
+Place cut side down in a 13-in. x 9-in. baking dish; add water.
+Bake, uncovered, at 350° for 45 minutes.

 "This was great, and so easy!
 I added somw walnuts into the cavity after pouring in the saue.
 My daughter is looking forward to having this again!"

 "Had this for supper.
 Enjoyed.
 Used real maple syrup so I think it was a little sweet.
 Next time I make this I will take a fork and prick the squash so the glaze has a chance to penetrate the squash."